If you’ve had a recent storm blow through…

 These granules protect the black asphalt layer of your shingles from the damaging rays of the sun.

-If you do not replace missing shingles, the lower shingles will eventually fail and leave your roof vulnerable to a roof leak.
+If you do not replace missing shingles, the lower shingles will eventually fail and leave you with a leaking roof.

 Now let’s look at what you can do to repair missing roof shingles.